• Skip to main content

 • Coconut oil is my preferred oil for most of my baking.
 I like the subtle taste and also the health benefits

-• Rice malt syrup is used as it’s a natural sweetener, rather than using sugar or golden syrup.
-It also has a slight caramel taste.
+• Rice malt syrup or honey is used as they're a natural sweetener, rather than using sugar or golden syrup.
+They also have a slight caramel taste.

 • Vanilla extract gives a nice subtle smell and flavour